TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

 const defaultItemKey = (index: number, _data: any) => index;
 ```

-* Not too much left
-* Created `VirtualGrid.tsx`, copied in the content of `VirtualList.tsx`, replaced all instances of `List` with `Grid`.
-Then worked through replacing each item specific property and argument with row and column specific ones.
-Ended up with this.
+There's not much left.
+I created `VirtualGrid.tsx`, copied in the content of `VirtualList.tsx`, and replaced all instances of `List` with `Grid`.
+Then I worked through replacing each item specific property and argument with row and column specific ones.
+I ended up with this.

 ```
 export interface VirtualGridItemProps extends VirtualBaseItemProps {